Deepu1004/ChronoSphere/readme.md

 -   `common.css`: Contains styles shared across all pages, like basic resets, body styles, and the theme toggle.
 -   `index.css`: Styles specific to the main page (`index.html`), including the news source grid.
 -   `news.css`: Styles specific to the headlines page (`news.html`), including headline display and the back link.

-**Key Styling Features:**

--   **Glassmorphism:** Used for card backgrounds and some header elements to provide a modern, frosted glass effect.
--   **Hover Effects:** Subtle hover animations and box-shadows enhance user interaction.
--   **Responsive Design:** Media queries are used to ensure the layout adapts well to different screen sizes.
--   **Clear Typography:** The 'Poppins' font is used for clean and readable text.

 **Contributing:**